Convex-Dev/convex.cljc/README.md

     bb tasks

-The `aliases:X` tasks are especially important.
+The `aliases:...` tasks are especially important.
 They simply print all required [./deps.edn](./deps.edn) aliases for given a module and a given purpose.
 For instance, when working on [`:module/cvm`](./module/cvm):